mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/COMP/COMP_CompareGpioVsVrefInt_OutputGpio/readme.txt

   @endverbatim

 @par Example Description

-This example describes how to use a comparator peripheral to compare a voltage level applied on a GPIO pin versus the internal voltage reference (VrefInt), comparator output is connected to a GPIO;
+How to use a comparator peripheral to compare a voltage level applied on a GPIO pin to the internal voltage reference (VREFINT).
+The comparator output is connected to a GPIO.
+This example is based on the STM32F0xx COMP LL API.
-This example is based on the STM32F0xx COMP LL API; peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 Example configuration:
 Comparator instance COMP1 is configured to compare: